ethanmock/yixinsu.github.io/index.md

 # Yixin Su
-- Received Ph.D. degrees from the School of Computing and Information Systems at The University of Melbourne
+- Received Ph.D. degree from the School of Computing and Information Systems at The University of Melbourne
 - Email: yixin DOT su AT  outlook DOT com
 - My research interests include recommender systems, feature interactions, graph neural networks.